team-monolith-product/jupyterlab-judge/README.md

 ## Architecture

-This extension is composed of a Python package named `jupyterlab_judge` for the server extension and a NPM package named `jupyterlab_judge` for the frontend extension.
+This extension is composed of a Python package named `jupyterlab_judge` for the server extension and a NPM package named `jupyterlab-judge` for the frontend extension.

 ## Requirements